 Koinly will first of all try to determine the market price using data available on your transaction.
-For ex. if you bought 1 BTC for 1000 USD then Koinly will set 1000 USD as the market price.
-The market price or value of "received" coins is always shown on the right side of a transaction:
+For example, if you bought 1 BTC for 1000 USD then Koinly will set 1000 USD as the market price.
+No market prices are needed here.

 If you bought the BTC in a different fiat currency ex.
-1 BTC for 1000 GBP then Koinly will convert the GBP to USD (or your base currency) using Forex rates for the day of the transaction.
-Koinly has Forex rates for every commonly used fiat currency.
+1 BTC for 1000 GBP then Koinly will convert the GBP to USD (or your base currency) using Forex rates for the day of the transaction (more info below).
+Koinly has Forex rates for every commonly used fiat currency including EUR, GBP, AUD, CAD, DKK, SEK etc.

 Market prices for cryptocurrencies